Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Methodology

 The training objective is to maximize the Evidence Lower Bound (ELBO).
-Unlike many forecasting-oriented VAE variants that rely on MSE-based reconstruction objectives, we reformulate the objective to explicitly account for heteroscedasticity in both reconstruction and prediction phases.
+Unlike many forecasting-oriented VAE variants that rely on MSE-based reconstruction objectives, we reformulate the objective to explicitly model temporal uncertainty dynamics in both reconstruction and prediction phases.

 \textbf{The Composite Location-Scale Loss.} We adopt the Gaussian Negative Log-Likelihood (NLL) for both the look-back window reconstruction ($\mathcal{L}_{rec}$) and the future horizon prediction ($\mathcal{L}_{pred}$).
 The total loss function $\mathcal{L}$ is defined as: